CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 |  `--startup`       |  Applies the set or unset command to the startup revision.
 The new configuration will run when you restart the switch. |
 |  `--running`       |  Applies the set or unset command to the running revision (the actual system state).  |

-NEED A SECTION DESCIBING THE USE CASES FOR REVISIONS AND CONFIG MANAGEMENT COMMANDS.
-THIS IS TRICKY SO NEED TO PROVIDE EXAMPLES

 ## List all CUE Commands

-To see the full list of CUE commands, run `cl list-commands`.
+To show the full list of CUE commands, run `cl list-commands`.
 For example:

 ```
 cumulus@switch:~$ cl list-commands